hongkiulam/raw-editor/readme.md

 - customisation RUSTFLAGS, to enable atomics and bulk-memory features
 - enabling COOP, and COEP to allow the use of SharedArrayBuffer (Sveltekit hooks) TODO

-This would be ideal, however, attempting to implement posed some issues which I could not address.
+This would be ideal, however, my attempts to implement this ran into some issues which I struggled to address.
 So the solution for now is not optimised for speed.

 ## Freeing the UI Main Thread